Urban Planning and Design, Minor

 - Relate urban economic, social, political, built environment and legal considerations to past, present and future land use patterns

 - Understand the issues of design, sustainability and livability in regard to human and physical landscapes

-- Apply critical thinking skills to design or redesign areas or spaces using various visual technologies, research and justifications
+- Apply critical thinking skills to design or redesign areas or spaces using various visual technologies, research and justification

 Details Accordion Closed